 Ireland

-Fossils and reconstruction of prehistoric animals, Charles Darwin on stamps and postmarks of Ireland
+Fossils and reconstructions of prehistoric animals, Charles Darwin on stamps and postmarks of Ireland

 Politically, Ireland is divided between the Republic of Ireland